 Patient identification: Patient identification must be masked in photographs; otherwise, a signed permission statement is required.
 A simple black box covering the eyes is not sufficient.

 Acknowledge only persons who have contributed to the scientific content or provided technical support.
-Authors are responsible for obtaining and submitting to the editorial office written permission from anyone (with a MD or a PhD) named in the Acknowledgements section.
+Authors are responsible for obtaining and submitting to the editorial office written permission from anyone (with an MD or PhD) named in the Acknowledgements section.
 The acknowledgement section should precede the reference list.
-All disclosures/ conflicts of interest should appear on the title page.
+All disclosures and conflicts of interest should appear on the title page.

 - Every effort should be made to avoid jargon, to spell out all nonstandard abbreviations the first time they are mentioned, and to present the contents of the study as clearly and concisely as possible.

 - Figure legends should be typed double-spaced and numbered with Arabic numerals corresponding to the illustrations.
 When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, each should be explained clearly in the legend.
 For photomicrographs, the internal scale markers should be defined and the methods of staining should be given.